daegalus/csrd/content.en/02-creating-your-character/05-abilities.md

 **Master Cypher Use:** You can bear five cyphers at a time.
 Enabler.

-**Master Entertainer:** Your Inspiration ability works more effectively, easing your friends' tasks by two steps rather than one step.
+**Master Entertainer:** Your Inspiring Ease ability works more effectively, easing your friends' tasks by two steps rather than one step.
 Enabler.

 **Master Identifier:** You are trained in identifying the function of any kind of device.
 Enabler.